Scaredy Squirrel (TV series): Production

 The series was produced by Nelvana for YTV, with additional production facilities provided by Studio 306, Pipeline Studios, & Super Sonics Productions Inc., Dolby Digital doing the sound, Writers Guild of Canada, Diramix and ACTRA writing the show's renewal plates, and The Canada Media Fund and The Canadian Film or Video Production Tax Credit providing the series' funding.
 Development for the show began in the spring of 2008.
 On April 5, 2011, it was announced that it was renewed for a second season.
 On November 2, 2012, it was announced that it was renewed for a third season.

 Broadcast

 The series aired on YTV in Canada, premiering on April 1, 2011, with the final episode aired on August 17, 2013.

-The series premiered on Cartoon Network in the United States on August 9, 2011, and aired through September 17, 2014.
-It also aired on Qubo.
+The series premiered on Cartoon Network in the United States on August 9, 2011, and aired through June 20, 2013.
+The series also airs on qubo.

 In Latin America, the show premiered on Cartoon Network on January 2, 2012.
 The show premiered on Pop in the United Kingdom on January 5, 2013, and was regularly broadcast on Kix (now Pop Max).
 An Irish dub premiered on TG4 in Ireland in 2015.
 The show was also broadcast on Disney Channel and Disney XD channels in 11 territories, including Spain and France.

-The entire series has been made available for free on Tubi.
 The series has never been officially released on DVD.